 click this icon to view resume and download a .PDF

 Mr. Ferring was a Young Artist at Seagle Music Colony in 2011, 2012, and 2013.
 While at Seagle Colony, he sang the title role in Britten’s Albert Herring, Don Ottavio in Mozart’s Don Giovanni, Anthony in Sondheim’s Sweeney Todd, and covered Lensky in Tchaikovsky’s Eugene Onegin.
-Mr. Ferring was also a Young Artist at Cedar Rapids Opera this past January for his third season and sang Remendado in Bizet’s Carmen, St. Brioche in Lehàr’s The Merry Widow, as well as Gastone and covering Alfredo in Verdi’s La traviata.
+Mr. Ferring has also been a Young Artist at Cedar Rapids Opera singing Remendado in Bizet’s Carmen, St. Brioche in Lehàr’s The Merry Widow, as well as Gastone and covering Alfredo in Verdi’s La traviata.

 Mr. Ferring is also very interested in conducting.
 He will be assistant conducting Le nozze di Figaro in March at The Boston Conservatory and conducting The Boston Conservatory Student Opera productions of Heggie’s To Hell and Back and Menotti’s The Old Maid and the Thief in April.
 While at Drake University, Mr. Ferring conducted Sweeney Todd, A Chorus Line, Anything Goes, and A Little Night Music.

 Mr. Ferring received 2nd place at the International Crescendo Music Awards in 2013 and 3rd place in 2014.
 Mr. Ferring has received Encouragement Awards at the Metropolitan Opera National Council Auditions at the Nebraska District in 2013, Iowa District in 2014, and the Connecticut District in 2015.